 The thing to remember is that your soil is not beyond repair.
 With the right plan, you can transform it from a hard, cracked desert to a lush, fruitful landscape.
 The steps may not be simple, but it’s worth the effort.
 After all, healthy soil is the foundation of a sustainable and successful garden.

-Transition From Dirt to Soil
+Transition From Dirt to Soil with Compost

 You can mix up an awesome batch of compost in a month or so, or you can buy it pre-made.
 Aged manure is easily found at the nearest horse, cow, or rabbit farm near you.
 Most farms (especially the horse boarding type) are super happy to have you take the manure off their hands!